DVMOffice/TopicOutcomes/FIREBASE_SETUP.md

 # Step-by-step guide: connecting this app to Firebase

-Everything is done from the browser — no Node, no terminal, no service account keys.
+Everything is done from the browser — no Node, no terminal, no service account keys, no emails to configure.
 Just the Firebase web console.

 ---